Treatment Foster Care

 Q: Do all couples have to be married to become foster parents?

-Q: Can single people become CHOSEN foster parent?
+Q: Can single people be foster parents?

 Questions?